Computer Science and Engineering

 Fairfield recognizes that learning is a life-long process and sees the education which it provides as the foundation upon which its students may continue to build within their chosen areas of scholarly study or professional development.

 The Program Educational Objectives are broad statements that describe what alumni do within a few years following graduation.
-The BS in Computer Science major is committed to graduating engineers who within a few years of their graduation are expected to:
+The BS in Computer Science major is committed to graduating computer scientists who within a few years of their graduation are expected to:

 1. Apply their in-depth understanding in areas of computer science and engineering to solve problems in a modern technological society as productive computer scientists or engineers and/or enter and succeed in a graduate program.